eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 8: Relation between threats, risks, vulnerabilities, and assets

-A threat modeling approach will support deriving privacy and security risks and gain insights into potential risks within the system.
+A threat modelling approach will support deriving privacy and security risks and gain insights into potential risks within the system.
 The outcome of the threat model exercise will be a list of security and privacy risks, which in turn allows to identify the appropriate